No matter what diet or lifestyle we have, it is necessary to get all the nutrients a body needs. Those are called essential nutrients for a reason.

 - We never eat processed food or refined products, similar to Paleo;

-- The main meal is either a combination of carbs and vegetables or of protein and vegetables;
+- The main meal is either a combination of carbs and vegetables or of protein and vegetables, like the Montignac diet;

 - We never have dinner, just a few nuts around 5pm, which is intermittent fasting.